lumail/lumail/README.md

 If neither of those files are present then the client will abort with an error.
 This is to ensure that the keymap(s) are defined, etc.

-Once you have configuration file you can use any of the [supplied lua primitives](http://lumail.org/lua/) to do interesting things.
-The [online lua examples](http://lumail.org/examples/) are a good starting point for reference.
+Once you have configuration file you can use any of the [supplied Lua primitives](http://lumail.org/lua/) to do interesting things.
+The [online Lua examples](http://lumail.org/examples/) are a good starting point for reference.

 Further Information